Keywords

 Where: Tc: Total cost; Ci: Cost of intervention; Cc: resource use consequence

-Effectiveness in the comparison groups can be measured in quality-adjusted life-years (QALYs) or other outcomes such as life-years gained or deaths averted and improvement in frailty.
+Effectiveness in the comparison groups can be measured in quality-adjusted life-years (QALYs) or other outcomes such as life-years gained, deaths averted, and improvement in frailty.

 As the number of economic evaluations of CGA has increased, systematic reviews have contributed to knowledge by systematically identifying the evidence base and providing critical appraisal of reporting quality28,29.
 Previous systematic reviews exist but offer opportunities for improvement:1) Ellis et al.13 included economic evaluation of CGA in inpatient settings, but primarily to inform a decision analytic model; 2) Briggs et al.5 described the costs of CGA in community settings, but did not critique full economic evaluations; and 3) Garrard et al. mentioned the cost-effectiveness of CGA in primary care, but did not critically appraise reporting quality10.
 To date, we have not found a systematic review or critical appraisal of the full economic evaluation of CGA.
-The aim of this protocol is to describe a plan to conduct a systematic review of the economic evaluation of CGA, critically appraise studies reporting quality, describe what data will be extracted, subgroup by various care settings and other characteristics, and explain plans to seek optimal configurations of CGA.
+Therefore, this protocol aims to appraise full economic evaluation studies on CGA and assess the cost-effectiveness of the intervention by focusing on various care settings, economic perspectives, and sub-group characteristics.

 Inclusion criteria